 A Registered Member of the British Association of Counsellors and Psychotherapists (BACP) and through this registration a therapist accredited by the Professional Standards Authority (PSA), I work one-on-one with clients using a personal, relationally-based, or existential approach.
-I will also work with ‘couples’ or jointly with individuals, for example two family members.
+I also work with couples or jointly with individuals, for example two family members.
 Whilst I have ambition to develop Banish the Crows and the resources that it could offer, I instinctively want it to remain small and intimate, focused on achieving a credible, high-quality, personalised service.